 About

 I am a PhD candidate in Political Science at UC Santa Barbara, where I also serve as a teaching assistant.
 I am affiliated with the EGAPE Lab and the 2035 Initiative.
 My advisor is Paasha Mahdavi.
+In 2026-2027, I will be a fellow at the Lemelson Center for the Study of Invention and Innovation at the Smithsonian Institution.

 I am a comparativist in the fields of political economy and environmental politics who studies how governments and firms navigate the energy transition.
 Substantively, I research why countries vary in Carbon Dioxide Removal (CDR) policy regimes, how firms respond to shareholder pressure on climate strategy, and what predicts the innovation of clean technologies in the era of polarization.
 I am a methodological pluralist who uses causal inference, text analysis, and process tracing.
 In my time as a PhD student I developed text classification models for detecting and categorizing corporate climate disclosure in SEC filings, available on Hugging Face.